This offer is closed

 In our view, Unicorn AIM VCT is a high-quality offering for experienced investors to consider.
 The investment strategy is clearly defined, and the fund management team has a strong long-term track record.
 In addition, Unicorn is a substantial AIM investor.
 This could help gain access to high-quality deal flow to support the deployment of funds raised in this offer.

 Investors should note the VCT lacks a strict share buyback policy and can trade at a large discount to its net asset value.
+Its largest holding, Hasgrove, also accounts for a significant proportion of net assets at 19.9% (December 2024).

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
 You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
 The information on this webpage is a marketing communication.
 It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.